-1640s, alteration of pompone, pumpion "melon, pumpkin" (1540s), from Middle French pompon, from Latin peponem (nominative pepo) "melon," from Greek pepon "melon," probably originally "cooked (by the sun)," hence "ripe;" from peptein "to cook" (from PIE root *pekw- "to cook, ripen").
+1640s, alteration of pompone, pumpion "melon, pumpkin" (1540s), from French pompon, from Latin peponem (nominative pepo) "melon," from Greek pepon "melon," probably originally "cooked (by the sun)," hence "ripe;" from peptein "to cook" (from PIE root *pekw- "to cook, ripen").
 Pumpkin-pie is recorded from 1650s.
 Pumpkin-head, American English colloquial for "person with hair cut short all around" is recorded from 1781.
 Vulgar American English alternative spelling punkin attested by 1806.

 America's a dandy place: